ltn22/ICMPv6/draft-barthel-icmpv6-schc.md

 This document focuses on the compression of {{rfc4443}} messages over a LPWAN network.

+# Terminology

+This draft re-uses the Terminology defined in {{I-D.ietf-lpwan-ipv6-static-context-hc}}

+# Use cases

 In the LPWAN architecture, different scenarii can be exhibited:

-* the End-Device is the source of an ICMP message, mainly in response to an incorrect incoming IPv6 message, or in response to a ping request.
-In that case, the End-Device should be protected from this traffic and the core SCHC C/D should act as a proxy to avoid unwanted traffic on the LPWAN.
+* the Device is the source of an ICMP message, mainly in response to an incorrect incoming IPv6 message, or in response to a ping request.
+In that case, the Device should be protected from this traffic and the core SCHC C/D should act as a proxy to avoid unwanted traffic on the LPWAN.

-* the End-Device is the destination of the ICMP message, mainly in response to a packet sent by the End-Device to the network that generates an error message.
+* the Device is the destination of the ICMP message, mainly in response to a packet sent by the Device to the network that generates an error message.
 This document describes in section XXXX the compression to be applied.

-# End-Device as source of ICMPv6 message
+## Device as the source of an ICMPv6 message

 As stated in {{rfc4443}}, a node should generate an ICMPv6 message in response to an IPv6 packet that is malformed or which cannot be processed due to some incorrect field value.

-The intent of this document is to spare both the End-Device and the LPWAN network this un-necessary traffic.
+The intent of this document is to spare both the Device and the LPWAN network this un-necessary traffic.
 The incorrect packets should be caught at the core SCHC C/D and the ICMPv6 notification should be sent back from there.

 ~~~~

-  End-Device      NGW     core SCHC C/D                 Internet Host
+     Device       NGW     core SCHC C/D                 Internet Host

        |           |            |    Destination Port=XXX    |
        |           |            |<---------------------------|